adore-me/gha-workflows/README.md

   - `type`: **string**
   - `default`: **''**
   - `required`: **false**
-- `create-jira-ticket`: If true, a Jira ticket will be created when a release is created.
+- `create-jira-tickets`: If true, a Jira ticket will be created when a release is created.
   - `type`: **boolean**
   - `default`: **true**
   - `required`: **false**